 Leznik v.
 Nektar Therepeutics, Inc.

-The Employment Law Group Broadens Scope of Protected Conduct under Whistleblower Provisions of SOX
+Title: The Employment Law Group Broadens Scope of Protected Conduct under Whistleblower Provisions of SOX

 In the opinion below, the Department of Labor Administrative Law Judge ruled in favor of The Employment Law Group® client Ellen Leznick by quashing the employer’s motion for summary judgment on Ms. Leznick’s Sarbanes-Oxley whistleblower retaliation claim.
 While employed, Ms. Leznick reported manufacturing problems, a lack of financial transparency, and other issues at her employer.
 Her employer responded by removing her from the project she was working on and subsequently fired her.
 Ms. Leznick then filed this lawsuit alleging her employer had retaliated against her for reporting what she reasonably believed were violations of the Sarbanes-Oxley Act (SOX).
 The Employment Law Group® helped Ms. Leznick obtain the decision below which broadened the scope of protected conduct under the whistleblower provisions of SOX by holding that: